It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 These tissues need lots of time to recover to adapt effectively to the demands of your new routine.

-You can walk or do other forms of low-impact cross-training activities on these off days, although you should make sure you have at least 1-2 full rest days per week.
+When you first start jogging, you should take every other day off.
+You can walk or do other low-impact cross-training cardio activities on these off days, although you should ensure you have at least 1-2 full rest days per week.

 After you have a few weeks of consistent jogging workouts under your belt, you can start to add additional days per week of jogging.